A Logical Formalism of Hardy-type Paradox: Logical Hardy-type paradox

 \section{Logical Hardy-type paradox}

-Hardy-type paradoxes constitute a class of inequality-free proofs of quantum contextuality, characterized by a set of conditions and an event logically implied by these conditions.
-A contradiction arises when the event is experimentally violated.
-For instance, within the $(2,2,2)$ Bell scenario, a Hardy-type paradox can be characterized by the following set of probability constraints \cite{Chen2024Hardy}.
+Hardy-type paradoxes provide inequality-free proofs of quantum contextuality.
+They are characterized by a set of conditions that logically imply a certain event; a contradiction arises when this event is experimentally observed.
+For example, in the $(2,2,2)$ Bell scenario, a Hardy-type paradox is given by the probability constraints \cite{Chen2024Hardy}:

-Here, $P(x,y|i,j)$ denotes the joint probability of outcomes $x$ for Alice and $y$ for Bob, given that they selected measurement settings $i$ and $j$, respectively.
-Let $A_i$ and $B_j$ denote the observables measured by Alice and Bob ($x,y,a,b\in\{0,1\}$).
+Here, $P(x,y|i,j)$ is the joint probability of outcomes $x$ (Alice) and $y$ (Bob) given measurement settings $i$ and $j$.
+Let $A_i$ and $B_j$ denote the corresponding observables.

-Within the framework of classical probability theory, satisfying the first three constraints of \ref{original Hardy paradox} necessarily implies that $P(1,1|1,1) = 0$.
-Consequently, the observation of a non-zero probability for the outcomes $(A_1=1, B_1=1)$ in a quantum experiment serves as a witness for contextuality.
-This probability $q \equiv P(1,1|1,1) > 0$ is therefore defined as the \emph{success probability} (SP) of the Hardy-type paradox.
+In a classical (noncontextual) model, the first three constraints force $P(1,1|1,1)=0$.
+Hence, observing $q>0$ in a quantum experiment reveals contextuality.
+The value $q$ is called the \textbf{success probability (SP)} of the paradox.

-If an event $e$ has probability $P(e) = 0$, it implies that $e$ is false (or, more precisely, occurs almost never), and thus its negation $\neg e$ is true.
-Let us define the events $a_0, a_1, b_0, b_1$ as $A_0=1$, $A_1=1$, $B_0=1$, and $B_1=1$, respectively.
-We can then transform the probabilistic paradox in Eq.~\eqref{original Hardy paradox} into its logical form: